DocStem/WagonsRoll-Lite-Rosariosis/README.md

 ### Requirements
  ----------------
  1. Rosario SIS
- 2. Wagons Roll Lite license (it is free for schools in 2020 & 2021)
+ 2. Wagons Roll Lite license (it is FREE for schools in 2020 & 2021).
+School should contact with School information on School email this person to obtain a FREE license for Wagons Roll gforkin at fintechllc dot com (written long hand to avoid spammers) for a LITE license instructions.
+The integration code into Rosario is Open Source MIT License.
  3. The system uses an IMAP technology so there is no cost to text parents and run this process.

 ### Settings